Red Currant Jelly: Making, Uses, Benefits, Recipe

 What Is Red Currant Jelly?

 Red currant jelly, also known as redcurrant sauces, is an English condiment made of red currants, sugar, and water.
-There are several versions of this jelly with few additional ingredients such as white wine, red wine, mustard, rosemary, port, orange/lemon zest, or shallots.
+There are several versions of this jelly with a few additional ingredients such as white wine, red wine, mustard, rosemary, port, orange/lemon zest, or shallots.
 Basically, it’s a jelly or sauce made of red currant berries.

 In the UK, the red currant sauce is traditionally eaten as part of a Sunday roast, particularly with roast lamb, roast turkey, or roast goose, and an integral part of festive meat dishes.

 Red currant jelly tastes sweet and tart making it a scrumptious topping on many dishes.
-When not made into a jelly, these berries are often used as toppings on cakes and puddings.
+When not made into jelly, these berries are often used as toppings on cakes and puddings.
 They can also be eaten raw or used in cocktails and fruity salads like raspberries and rhubarb.

 How Is It Made?

 Generally, a fruit jelly is made by cooking the extracted fruit juice with sugar and pectin.
 However, for making red currant jelly you don’t need to use store-bought pectin because the currants naturally have a perfect combination of acidity and pectin.
-On heating, the pulp of the currants forms into a good gel-like texture without using any additional stabilizer agents.
+On heating, the pulp of the currants forms a good gel-like texture without using any additional stabilizer agents.
 The boiled pulp of red currant berries quickly turns into a jelly with the bright red color of the fruit.

 Red Currant Jelly Recipe